 In October 1996, an IARC Working Group designated respirable crystalline silica as carcinogenic (Group 1).
+In 2012, an IARC Working Group re-affirmed that inhalation of crystalline silica was a known human carcinogen.
 The NTP's Report on Carcinogens, 9th edition, lists respirable crystalline silica as a "known human carcinogen."
 In the year 2000, the American Conference of Governmental Industrial Hygienists (ACGIH) listed respirable crystalline silica (quartz) as a suspected human carcinogen (A-2).
 These classifications are based on sufficient evidence of carcinogenicity in certain experimental animals and on selected epidemiological studies of workers exposed to crystalline silica.